luniehq/lunie/README.md

 - If your components are not found using a short path, check if the path resolution is applied for Webpack (`webpack.renderer.js > rendererConfig.resolve.alias`) and Jest (`package.json > jest.moduleNameMapper`).

 - If starting the development server fails with the error: `Error: listen EADDRINUSE 127.0.0.1:9080`, you have still a development server process running.
 Kill it with `kill $(lsof -t -i:9080)` on Unix systems.
+On Windows Powershell first look for the processes with `netstat -a -o -n |  Select-String -Pattern "9080"` then kill them with `taskkill /F /PID {PID}`.

 ---